 September 14, 2025

-How to create a shared partition for Windows & Linux
+Creating a shared partition for Windows and Linux

 I recently moved from Windows 10 to dual booting Debian 13 and Windows 11.
-I wanted to share a partition between them, so I can access my data on both sides.
-These are things like Obsidian notes, KeePass databases, and music.
+I wanted to share a partition between them, to access my data on both sides.
+Things like Obsidian notes, KeePass databases, and music.

 The most important decision is the file system.
 There are a few options: